Local Women’s Handicrafts

 A Win/Win situation!

-With your donation SCN buys the sanitary packages at LWHNepal and hand them out to the students and women during the information days.
-Thus, the women of LWHNepal also maintain a stable basis.
+With your donation Creative Nepal buys the sanitary packages at LWHNepal and hand them out to the students and women during the information days.
+Thus, the women of LWHNepal also maintain a stable income.

 The Sanitary Package